Pakistan Resident Representative Site

 Pakistan and The IMF

-Pakistan: Second Review Under the Extended Arrangement and Request for Waivers of Nonobservance of Performance Criteria; Staff Report; Press Release; and Statement by the Executive Director for Pakistan
+Pakistan: Third Review Under the Extended Arrangement and Request for Waiver of Nonobservance of Performance Criterion, and Request for Modification of Performance Criteria-Staff Report; Press Release; and Statement by the Executive Director for Pakistan

-Press Release: IMF Executive Board Completes Second Review Under the Extended Arrangement for Pakistan and Approves US$555.6 Million Disbursement
+Press Release: IMF Executive Board Completes Third Review Under the Extended Fund Facility Arrangement for Pakistan and Approves US$555.9 Million Disbursement

 Pakistan -- Letter of Intent, Memorandum of Economic and Financial Policies, and Technical Memorandum of Understanding, June 19, 2014